David Capper, CEO of Westfield Health talks about Active Work

 Foresight exercises are a useful tool in policy making, and are used by a number of countries, including Japan, Germany and the UK to inform economic strategies and policies.
 The Regional Technology Foresight team at the University of Sheffield is organising a workshop to increase awareness of technology foresight, and to explore how it can be used to revive regional manufacturing.

 Ahead of the Curve: The Use of Technology Foresight in Regional Industrial Strategy workshop will take place on March 21st, 2-5pm.
 It will be hosted at Albert Works, the premises of digital marketing and AI agency Jaywing.
+Continue reading “AHEAD OF THE CURVE: THE USE OF TECHNOLOGY FORESIGHT IN REGIONAL INDUSTRIAL STRATEGY”

 The Knowledge Transfer Network are hosting a business support workshop on 19th February.
 Members of the MD Club organising team will be at this event.